Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Due to employer’s negligence

-When approved, WorkCover typically funds your workers’ compensation payments.
+When approved, WorkCover typically funds workers’ compensation payments.
 In Queensland, physical or psychological work injuries are frequently the result of:

 More about work injury claims >